NickHoulding/csci_404_final_project/README.md

 python3 main.py
 ```

-Then open the local link in your browser.
 Type in a symptom-based query (e.g., "fever, shortness of breath"), and the chatbot will return a generated insight and disclaimer.

 ## Authors
 - Nicholas Houlding